happycuban/pihole-cloudflare-doh/BONUS.md

 ### 🔧 Dockerfile (Optional Build)

+> 🙏 Based on and inspired by: [eltonk/pihole-doh](https://github.com/eltonk/pihole-doh.git)

 > ⚠️ **You only need this if you want to build the image yourself.**
 > Otherwise, just use the prebuilt image: `tekmodedk/pihole-doh:2024.07.0-arm`